-Inspired by HOME’s inaugural exhibition WATA by Joy Yamusangie and Ronan Mckenzie, we are interested in how sharing a space can inform the work of two practitioners working across different mediums and from alternate perspectives.
-It is rare that such space is shared by only two artists, as opposed to a group.
-We're excited by the potential for collaboration this provides – either physically through creating works together, or simply through the impact of being together in a space.
+We are interested in how sharing a space can inform the work of two practitioners working across different mediums and from alternate perspectives.
 This residency is an exploration of how mediums or creative thinking can merge, and the impact this has on both practitioners and viewers. – Ronan McKenzie, Director of Home

 Residency 0.2Cob x PLOP

 Artists will be supported by resident mentors, curator and artist Rosalind Davis and art historian Hector Campbell.
-Alongside this, they will be visited by special guests, including Director of the Zabludowicz Collection, Elizabeth Neilson.
+Alongside this, they will be visited by special guests.

 Many opportunities for emerging artists and recent graduates, like Degree Shows and art openings, have been squashed by the pandemic.
 By opening up dialogues between artists, and fostering a new, creative synergy, I hope PLOP can help redress this and contribute to London’s cultural landscape post-covid.
-We are looking for the next hot crop of recent graduates and emerging artists.
-We want to hear from those new voices in the UK’s art scene who have an innovate and original approach to art making and who consider how their practice is reflective of current life and contemporary culture. – Oli Epp, co-founder of Plop.
+We want to amplify those new voices in the UK’s art scene who have an innovate and original approach to art making and who consider how their practice is reflective of current life and contemporary culture. – Oli Epp, co-founder of Plop.